zhyueh/figo/README.md

 # figo
 http framework which is design only for api

+depend on github.com/xuyu/goredis